csavasegal/csavasegal.github.io/Teaching_materials/OSHER_Winter2025/Lecture_04_Schizophrenia.md

 Glutamate, the brain's primary excitatory neurotransmitter, is increasingly recognized as a key player in schizophrenia:
 - Reduced function of **NMDA receptors**, which are essential for glutamate signaling, can impair communication between neurons.
 This disruption may contribute to cognitive deficits, such as memory problems and difficulties in attention and learning.
 - While dopamine dysregulation is traditionally emphasized, the glutamate hypothesis provides an additional layer of complexity, suggesting that schizophrenia may involve a broader network of neurotransmitter imbalances.
+- Interest in glutamate’s role in schizophrenia began when researchers observed that PCP, which interacts with glutamate receptors, induces symptoms similar to those of schizophrenia

 ## The Dysconnectivity Hypothesis in Schizophrenia